France's Total pulls all staff from Mozambique gas site amid clashes - sources

-JOHANNESBURG (Reuters) - French energy major Total has withdrawn all its staff from its Afungi natural gas project site in northern Mozambique, two sources with direct knowledge of the site’s operations told Reuters, as clashes between Islamic State-linked insurgents and the Mozambican army continue.
+JOHANNESBURG (Reuters) - French energy major Total has withdrawn all its staff from its Afungi natural gas site in northern Mozambique, two sources said on Friday, as clashes between Islamic State-linked fighters and the military rage nearby.

-Total, which last week called off the planned resumption of construction at the $20 billion development due to the violence, declined immediate comment when contacted by Reuters.
+The company, which last week called off the planned resumption of construction at the $20 billion development due to the violence, declined to comment when contacted by Reuters.

-Mozambique’s government has confirmed dozens of deaths in the assault by Islamist militants that began last week in the coastal town of Palma, in a district near gas projects worth tens of billions of dollars that are meant to transform Mozambique’s economy.
+The government says dozens of people have died since militants launched attacks in the coastal town of Palma last week, in a district near gas projects worth tens of billions of dollars that are meant to transform Mozambique’s economy.

-The situation around Palma is still highly volatile, with insurgents staging attacks on two security posts south of the town on Thursday, a source involved in providing support for humanitarian organisations on the ground told Reuters.
+The two sources, who have direct knowledge of Total’s operations, said the company decided to withdraw its staff as militants appeared to get closer to the site.
+They declined to go into further details.

+Insurgents took over some Mozambican military positions near the Afungi site south of Palma on Friday and the situation was still highly volatile, a separate security source told Reuters.

-A spokesman for Mozambique’s military was quoted by a local radio station as saying Total’s Afungi site was beyond the reach of the militants.
+A spokesman for Mozambique’s military was quoted by a local radio station as saying the Afungi site was beyond the reach of the militants.

 “It is protected, ... at no time was its integrity at stake,” Radio Mozambique cited army spokesman Chongo Vidigal as saying.
 The radio station added in its report published late on Thursday that the area around the Total project was being patrolled day and night to repel any threat.